OPCFoundation/UA-CloudLibrary/README.md

 * PostgreSQLUsername: The username to use to log in to the PostgreSQL instance.
 * PostgreSQLPassword: The password to use to log in to the PostgreSQL instance.
 * ServicePassword: The administration password for the REST service (username admin).
-* SendGridAPIKey: The API key for the Sendgrid service
+* PostmarkAPIKey: The API key for the Postmark service

 Hosting on AWS requires the identity/role used to have policies allowing access to the S3 bucket and SSM Parameter Store.